Alberto0235/USB3.2-Hub-4Port/Docs/Design_Decisions.md

 The impedance-controlled USB pairs are routed exclusively on the outer layers (L1 and L6).

-For these layers, 2116 prepreg was selected between:

-* L1 ↔ L2
-* L5 ↔ L6

-instead of the coarser 7628 weave.
+Between these layers the 2116 prepreg was selected instead of the coarser 7628 weave.

 Compared to 7628, 2116 provides: